Creating a Smarter Activity Log

 Project Overview

-At Kido, our design team partnered closely with the client’s VP of Product and engineering teams to redesign FlowTrack’s Activity Log from the ground up - turning a slow, fragmented workflow into a faster, clearer, and more structured everyday tool for employees and managers.
+At Kido, our design team partnered closely with the client’s VP of Product and engineering teams to create FlowTrack’s Activity Log from the ground up - turning a slow, fragmented workflow into a faster, clearer, and more structured everyday tool for employees and managers.

 Company: